Rover-BRM: Survival today

 After the 1965 Le Mans, the car was once briefly tested on public roads by the magazine Motor, but retired completely by 1974.
 In recent years the car is nominally on display at the British Motor Museum, Gaydon.

 Restored by a team of volunteers, the car is regularly seen at motoring events throughout the UK.

 In July 2014 the car was demonstrated at Le Mans Classic.

 The car was showcased at the Coventry Motofest in 2016, running on a closed section of the Coventry Ring Road.

-During 2022 the car has been on display at Thirlestane Castle, Shelsley Walsh and Goodwood Revival.
+During 2022 the car was on display at Thirlestane Castle, the Shelsley Walsh Speed Hill Climb and the Goodwood Revival.